codesandbox/codesandbox-client/standalone-packages/react-sandpack/README.md

 />
 ```

-### Bundler Options

-Coming soon

 ### Sandpack Runner

 In all the examples above we used `Sandpack`, which, in our internal kitchen, we
 call a preset.
 In other words, it is a fixed configuration of sandpack
-components and default settings that make up an instance of sandpack.
+components and default settings that make up an instance of _sandpack_.

 In case you want to have the bundler running and you don't want the code editing
 component, you can use a `SandpackRunner` preset.

+The `SandpackRunner` has some of the props we already described above:
+`template`, `customSetup`, `theme` and `customStyle`.
+They work exactly the same
+on this preset.

+However, your input will be sent through the `code` prop.
+This is a single
+string that will replace the **main** file of the project.

 ```jsx
 import { SandpackRunner } from 'react-smooshpack';